Christian-Gasser/m347-project/README.md

 ## 📋 Project Overview

 This application allows students to systematically record, manage, and analyze their grades.
-The system provides an intuitive user interface for CRUD management of grades with basic analysis features.
+The system provides an intuitive user interface for CRUD management of grades with advanced analysis features.

 ### Data Model (DTO)
 - **Subject**: Name of the subject/module